kavish6/Task-Manager/README.md

 # Task-Manager
-Task manager assignment using mongoose,express,node and mongodb Atlas.
+Task manager API using mongoose,express,node and mongodb Atlas.
 ## My Work:
 - I have used mongodb atlas and added the mongdb connection url in the environment variable.
 - Created Two models : One for TaskList and another one for tasks.